EU July 2021 ending €22 import VAT exemption; new Import OSS return

 Brexit – the effect on IOSS

-The UK left the EU on 31 January 2020, and will leave the EU VAT regime on 31 December 2020.
-This UK is planning to withdraw its EU £15 low-value consignment stock relief threshold on this date – from 1 January 2021.
-It is introducing a new £135 VAT-at-point-of sale regime, similar to the EU’s €150 scheme.
-Non-EU sellers will charge UK customers 20% VAT, UK VAT register and the declare and pays the VAT charged to their UK customers.
+The UK left the EU VAT regime on 31 December 2020.
+At the same time, the UK withdrew its EU £15 low-value consignment stock relief threshold on this date – from 1 January 2021.
+It introduced a new £135 VAT-at-point-of sale regime, similar to the EU’s €150 scheme.
+Non-EU sellers must charge UK customers 20% VAT, UK VAT register and the declare and pays the VAT charged to their UK customers.
+There is no Special Arrangements opt out as above.

-For sales to EU consumers after 2020, British resident sellers will be considered as non-EU residents.
+For sales to EU consumers, British resident sellers arre now considered as non-EU residents.
 From July 2021, they will be able to use the EU IOSS as non-Union sellers.
-This will require them to register in any one EU state for the quarterly filing and VAT payments.
+This will require them to register in any one EU state for the monthly filing and VAT payments.

 Non-UK sellers would also be able declare imports into the UK via its new pacel regime.